BiaAhmed/product-marketing-portfolio/README.md

 - **Docker + Nginx-alpine** – one-liner deploys to any VPS (I use DigitalOcean).
 - **GitHub Actions** – CI/CD that builds and pushes on commit.

-## Hosting & deployment

-Deployed on a DigitalOcean droplet using Docker.
-The `Dockerfile` builds an Nginx image from the Astro output.
-GitHub Actions handles deployment.

-To self-host:

-1. Clone the repo
-2. Run `docker compose up -d`

 ## Analytics (opt-in)

 PostHog is wired in but disabled by default.